 Buspirone has moderate affinity for brain D2-dopamine receptors.
 Some studies do suggest that buspirone may have indirect effects on other neurotransmitter systems.

-The effects of food upon the bioavailability of BuSpar (buspirone) have been studied in eight subjects.
+The effects of food upon the bioavailability of buspirone hydrochloride tablets have been studied in eight subjects.
 They were given a 20 mg dose with and without food; the area under the plasma concentration-time curve (AUC) and peak plasma concentration (Cmax) of unchanged buspirone increased by 84% and 116%, respectively, but the total amount of buspirone immunoreactive material did not change.
 This suggests that food may decrease the extent of presystemic clearance of buspirone (see DOSAGE AND ADMINISTRATION).

 A multiple-dose study conducted in 15 subjects suggests that buspirone has nonlinear pharmacokinetics.
 Thus, dose increases and repeated dosing may lead to somewhat higher blood levels of unchanged buspirone than would be predicted from results of single-dose studies.